Atlanta mayor's race is too close to call as recount looms

 "I'm so honored to be your 60th mayor," she told her cheering supporters.

-But Norwood took the podium at her own rally and said that absentee ballots from military members were yet to figure in the totals, and that she believes that some ballots have yet to be tabulated.
+But Norwood, who calls herself an independent, took the podium at her own rally and said that absentee ballots from military members were yet to figure in the totals, and that she believes that some ballots have yet to be tabulated.

 "We will be asking for a recount," Norwood said.